SEND Information Report

 - Fitness Club

 - Updates on the Special Needs Code of Practice, and on meeting the needs of students.
-From September 2018, staff are receiving regular training updates to promote understanding, assessment and practice around the wide range of Special Educational Needs at Park Lane.
+From September 2018, staff are receiving regular training updates to promote understanding, assessment and practice around the wide range of Special Educational Needs at Park Lane Academy,

-- Guidance on working with students with SEN, their parents, and exemplar practice on how and when to consult more senior colleagues, including the SENCo, as part of the Graduated Approach’s “Assess‐Plan‐Do‐Review” strategy so that we keep in mind how we can always improve what we do to help our students succeed.
+- Guidance on working with students with SEN, their parents, and exemplar practice on how and when to consult more senior colleagues, including the SENDCo, as part of the Graduated Approach’s “Assess‐Plan‐Do‐Review” strategy so that we keep in mind how we can always improve what we do to help our students succeed,

-- Provision of a regular SENCo surgery, after school, where colleagues can consult the SENCo on any issues relating to SEN and SEN learners.
+- Provision of SENDCo surgeries, after school, where colleagues can consult the SENDCo on any issues relating to SEN and SEN learners,

-- Regular feedback from learning walks and learning enquiries.
+- Regular feedback from learning walks and observations.

 Where necessary, school can access outside specialist expertise such as Educational Psychologist, Speech and Language Consultant, Health and Social Care bodies or charities which support students with emotional health issues by: